Las Vegas Accident Attorney Zachary D. Clayton Explain Crashes Caused by Overloaded Trucks & Unsecured Loads

 Motor carriers typically must have at least $750,000 in insurance coverage — but if they transport hazardous material they must have at least $5 million in coverage.

-Adam Williams, Esq. can assist victims in obtaining a judgment or negotiating a settlement with a trucking company to recover compensation for medical costs, loss of wages, pain and suffering, and emotional distress damages resulting from accidents caused by overloaded trucks or unbalanced loads.
+Zachary D. Clayton, Esq. can assist victims in obtaining a judgment or negotiating a settlement with a trucking company to recover compensation for medical costs, loss of wages, pain and suffering, and emotional distress damages resulting from accidents caused by overloaded trucks or unbalanced loads.
 We also represent family members whose loved ones are killed because of problems with truck cargo that cause accidents to occur.

 Getting Help From Vegas Truck Accident Attorneys